RiceD2KLab/Smithsonian_fossil_Sp25/src/modeling/detr/detr_README.md

 * Load a pretrained facebook/detr-resnet-50 model
 * Fine-tune on your custom dataset
-* Save model checkpoints and training logs to your specified output directory
+* Save model weights to your specified output directory
-* Make sure to configure paths and hyperparameters inside the script or via a config file.
+* Make sure to configure paths and hyperparameters inside the script or via the config file.

 ## 4. Evaluation